IgniteUI/igniteui-docfx/jp/components/grid_toolbar.md

 ### Grid Toolbar

 The Grid in Ignite UI for Angular supports a **toolbar** feature which is essentially a container for **UI** operations.
 The toolbar is located at the top of the grid and it matches the grid's horizontal size.
-The toolbar container hosts different UI controls which are related to some grid's features - column hiding, column pinning, excel exporting, etc.
+The toolbar container hosts different UI controls which are related to some of the grid's features - column hiding, column pinning, excel exporting, etc.

 #### Demo